henrifroese/kindergarten/README.md

 # Kindergarten - Interactive Plotting GUI for Python Notebooks

-Kindergarten is a UI on top of Plotly to visualize Pandas DataFrames.
+Kindergarten is a UI on top of Plotly to visualize Pandas DataFrames (and Series).

 Simply `pip install kindergarten`, and then do